 With 43 kilometres of beaches, Koh Rong island boasts seven bays, all teeming with marine life.
-This makes the island great for snorkelling, kayaking and diving.
-Koh Rong is almost as deserted and undeveloped as an island can get, perfect for those needing a city break!

 The island does not have mains electricity, so resorts rely on generators for power.
 Power is usually switched on when the sun sets until the next morning.
 Water is also a precious commodity, so most bathrooms employ an economical bucket flush system.